 Baracoa - Now

-If you’d like to donate to the Hurricane Irma recovery effort, ViaHero has supported the Friends of Caritas Cubana.
-If you’d like to join ViaHero in donating to the recovery effort, click here to learn more.
+If you’d like to donate to the Hurricane Irma recovery effort, has supported the Friends of Caritas Cubana.
+If you’d like to join ViaHero in donating to the recovery effort, visit the Friends of Caritas Cubana site.

-Want to help out in person?
-One of our Heroes would gladly plan your trip to assist with the recovery efforts.
+Want more info?
+Our Cuban Heroes are ready to answer all your questions and plan your trip to Cuba.
 To get started, enter a few preferences and get matched with the Hero that is right to plan your trip.
+And before your trip, make sure to check out: